 How to find the right accommodation?

 The first important factor to consider before picking your abroad accommodation is the location.
 The best way to do this is to map out the area surrounding your university and all the prospective neighborhoods.
-The factors like transportation cost and budget should also be considered before choosing the place.
+You should consider factors like transportation cost and budget before choosing the place.
 You can always use Google Street View to know about the locality and the areas surrounding your property.

 We have already discussed the different options you have for your abroad accommodation.
 Make sure that you know what you are looking for and that it is within your budget.
 The two main choices you have are: